-As with segmentation VCCs, the CN8236 supports up to 64 K reassembly VCCs, referenced by VCC_INDEX, which identifies a location in the reassembly VCC table.
+As with segmentation VCCs, the RS8234 supports up to 64 K reassembly VCCs, referenced by VCC\INDEX, which identifies a location in the reassembly VCC Table.

-Each entry in the reassembly VCC table consists of 12 words and describes a single VC.
-Each VC can be processed as either AAL5, AAL3/4, or AAL0.
-AAL0 VCs can optionally be treated as Virtual FIFO buffers.
+Each entry in the reassembly VCC Table consists of 12 words and describes a single VC.
+Each VC may be processed as either AAL5, AAL3/4, or AAL0.
+AAL0 VCs can optionally be treated as Virtual FIFOs.

-While the CN8236 accepts any reassembly VCC index within the range of 64 K VCC indexes, the actual number of reassembly VCCs allowed by the SAR is limited by the amount of SAR-shared memory available in which to allocate and create RSM VCC tables, free buffer queues, RSM status queues, etc.
+While the RS8234 will accept any reassembly VCC Index within the range of 64 K VCC Indexes, the actual number of reassembly VCCs allowed by the SAR is limited by the amount of SAR shared memory available in which to allocate and create RSM VCC Tables, free buffer queues, RSM status queues, etc.

-Figure 5-2 illustrates how entries in the RSM VCC table are indexed by VCC_INDEX.
+Figure 5-2 displays how entries in the RSM VCC Table are indexed by VCC\INDEX.